FIRST PUBLISHED 20TH JANUARY 2014. UPDATED 3RD OCTOBER 2014

 Oh but it's so much more.
 Let's take flat bottoms for example.
 Back pockets on jeans can create an illusion of the derrière being so much perkier.
 As long as they actually sit right on the butt.
 Lots of contrast stitching (double loops for example) also helps build up this area as do pocket flaps.

-Take these Medici Boutique jeans.
-The pockets are at a slight angle and the busy contrast stitching helps to create an illusion of a bigger bottom.
+Take these River Island jeans.
+The curve of the busy contrast stitching really helps to create an illusion of a bigger bottom.

 Now larger bottoms should avoid all of the above.
 We need to work on minimising this area.
 Tone on tone stitching is a must and absolutely no detail whatsoever.
 Pockets spaced wide apart will make the bum look even wider.
 Too low down and the bottom will look longer.
 Gosh it's complicated!
 Get someone to take a photo of your behind and check where the pockets are.
 Ideally they should sit medium-high.
 Oh and ensure they aren't over-sized.
 A nice, neat pocket is perfect.

 I've seen these jeans in Next and to be honest I think they give the top end designer jeans a run for their money.
-Love how Next have used a model with a shapely derrière.
-A lot of thought has been put into these, look, no contrast stitching....perfecto!
-Personally I would have made the pockets a tad smaller and set closer together but to be honest, they are great jeans.
+Love how Next have used a model with a shapely derrière in their photos - go take a look.
+A lot of thought has been put into these, no contrast stitching, no detail...perfecto!

 So that's back pockets, you're aiming to minimise larger bums and maximise smaller or flatter bums.